 18 “And when your people say to you, ‘Will you not tell us what you mean by these?’
 19 say to them, thus says the Lord God: Behold, I am about to take the stick of Joseph (that is in the hand of Ephraim), and the tribes of Israel associated with him.
 And I will join with it the stick of Judah,[e] and make them one stick, that they may be one in my hand.
 20 When the sticks on which you write are in your hand before their eyes, 21 then say to them, thus says the Lord God: Behold, I will take the people of Israel from the nations among which they have gone, and will gather them from all around, and bring them to their own land.
 22 And I will make them one nation in the land, on the mountains of Israel.
 And one king shall be king over them all, and they shall be no longer two nations, and no longer divided into two kingdoms.
 23 They shall not defile themselves anymore with their idols and their detestable things, or with any of their transgressions.
 But I will save them from all the backslidings[f] in which they have sinned, and will cleanse them; and they shall be my people, and I will be their God.”’
 Ezekiel 37:1-23

 I held the rod high above my head as a sign of reconciliation and unity.
-Our prayer leader prayed blessing our unity, welcoming the Holy Spirit, declaring the new beginning, new life to the dry bones!
+Our prayer leader prayed blessing our unity, welcoming the Holy Spirit, declaring the new beginning, new life to the once dry bones!

-I added onto that prayer with a blessing that dry wells would spring forth new waters of the Spirit, and that the fresh, pure water of the Holy Spirit would flow freely from this waterhead and flow down to the rivers below refreshing and renewing all of the land.
+I added onto that prayer with a blessing that the dry wells would spring forth new waters of the Spirit, and that the fresh, pure water of the Holy Spirit would flow freely from this waterhead and flow down to the rivers below refreshing and renewing all the land.

 We closed with more worship and a closing prayer.
 As we prayed, Dee rang a large bell she had received from Bonnie Chavada of Chavada Ministries.